saltcute/kasumi-doc/introduction/getting-started.md

 ::: tip

-Above properties are require to connect the bot to KOOK.
-You can also add extra properties in the file.
-You will be able to access them with `client.config.getSync(key)` or `client.config.getOne(key)`, learn more on [Config & Storage](/config-storage/overview).
+The properties above are the minumun requirement to connect the bot to KOOK.
+You can also add arbitrary extra properties in the file.
+You will be able to access them with `client.config.getSync(key)` or `await client.config.getOne(key)`, learn more on [Config & Storage](/config-storage/overview).

 :::